polettix/ETOOBUSY/_posts/2020-01-14-scrape-tweets-thread.md

 ## The slow, clean and correct way

 Not much to say, the *slow*, *clean* and *correct* way to get the thread of tweets would be consuming the [Twitter API][].

 Alas, it's not straightforward as you're required to apply for credentials, answer a bunch of questions and *wait for approval*.
 So yes I did that, but I'm waiting.

 Just as a side note, one question you have to answer is whether your application or output data will be available to *the government*.
 As I code mostly open source stuff that anybody can take from [GitHub][], and not knowing *which specific government they're talking about*, I thought it fair to just state that yes, it will be available to *the government*.
-I'm not sure that's what they meant, but words have a meaning folks.
+I'm not sure that's what they meant, but words have a meaning, folks.

 ## The quick, dirty and brittle way